Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Chinese New Year Parade| ©Howard Brier

 In the West we are used to celebrating the New Year on January 1st and New York is no exception.
-But in addition, New Yorkers can say that they celebrate the year twice because when February arrives it is time to celebrate the Chinese New Year, also called Spring Festival or Lunar Year.
+But New Yorkers can also say that they celebrate the year twice, because when February comes around, it's time to celebrate Chinese New Year.

 Book a tour of Soho, Little Italy and Chinatown